Dr Daphne Su-Lyn Gardner, Consultant from the Department of Endocrinology at Singapore General Hospital explains what type 1 diabetes is.

 In those with type 1 diabetes, there are thus 2 components to insulin replacement: the basal insulin dose and the bolus insulin dose.
 Basal (or background) insulin provides the constant supply of insulin between mealtimes and during sleep, while the bolus insulin is used to cover the post-meal glucose rise following ingestion of carbohydrates at mealtimes.

 Individuals with type 1 diabetes ought to be on a basal-bolus regimen with quick-acting insulin delivered in multiple doses throughout the day.
-Please refer to the section on insulin for the types of basal and quick acting insulins available.
+Read about

 Another mode of delivery of insulin is through continuous subcutaneous insulin infusion via an insulin pump.
-Please refer to the article on
+See article on

 insulin pumps for more information about this.